Chapter 1: Show's Over.

 A young woman with long, lavender hair was hugging Rio tightly and making a sort of high pitched noise that Jerrica felt ringing in her teeth.
 She felt a knot form in her stomach.
 She didn’t quite like the way Rio was looking at her.

-Jerrica cleared her throat and Rio and Crystalyna both finally noticed her.
-Crystalyna almost sprinted towards her, tightly gripping her phone.
+Jerrica cleared her throat and Rio and Crystalina both finally noticed her.
+Crystalina almost sprinted towards her, tightly gripping her phone.

 "Ohmigod Jerriiiii!"
 (Jerrica hated being called Jerri.)
 "Guess what!"